COVID-19 vaccination program for vulnerable populations: specific targeted activities

 All suburbs within NWMPHN

 The Australian Government provided Primary Health Networks with flexible funding support for innovative, local, short-term activities to increase COVID-19 vaccinations among at-risk populations.

 The funding was for distinct, time-limited local projects that identified an at-risk group not accessing vaccines through existing mechanisms.
 The intent was to capitalise on established and trusted relationships with at-risk populations and people who could not or did not wish to attend other vaccination sites.

 The grants were designed to quickly boost numbers in communities where:

 - there were significant risks associated with COVID-19 transmission

-- Culturally, ethnically and linguistically diverse people
+- from culturally, ethnically and linguistically diverse (CALD) communities

-- People with alcohol and/or drug dependency
+- with alcohol or drug dependency

-- People with a distrust or fear of government programs.
+- distrust or fear of government programs

 Partners and outcomes